bigcartel/ctfl-documentation/docs/page/delete.md

 # Delete

-To delete a author, it is required that they are `Unpublished` or in `Draft` mode.
+To delete a page, it is required that they are `Unpublished` or in `Draft` mode.

 ## Unpublish or Draft

-Find the author(s) you want to unpublish, select them with the check box on the left side of each one.
+Find the page(s) you want to unpublish, select them with the check box on the left side of each one.

 A menu will appear at the top of the page, click on the `Unpublish` button.